Skip to main content

 White service dog standing beside a person in a wheelchair, wearing a ‘Service Dog’ vest with a friendly expression in an outdoor setting.

-Emotional Support Animals: Comfort and Controversy
+ESA's: Comfort and Controversy

 Therapeutic settings widely recognize their ability to reduce symptoms of stress and emotional distress.
 However, the growing trend of misusing ESA designations has sparked controversy.